 What should a Functional Test Case have?

 These points are not specific to functional test cases and can be covered in normal test cases as well.
-However for writing a functional test it is recommended to cover the following:
+However for writing a functional test in software testing, it is recommended to cover the following:

 - Menu Name - Window name where functionality needs to be covered.